-At the end of the interview, it is advisable to ask about the next stages in the process so you know what and when to expect contact.
+At the end of the interview, it is advisable to ask about the next stages in the process so you know what and when to expect a decision.
 Thank the interviewers for their time and close with another firm handshake.

-Why not take a look at potential questions you could be asked here, or contact one of our experienced recruitment consultants, who will be able to provide advice and guidelines regarding every interview style.
+Why not take a look at our full Interview Guide to find out what potential questions you could be asked, or contact one of our experienced Consultants, who will be able to provide advice and guidelines regarding every interview style.

 Sample interview questions

-It’s impossible to predict exactly what an interviewer is planning to ask you; they might have a set list of questions, but equally they might change their angle throughout the interview depending on your responses.
+It is impossible to predict exactly what an interviewer is planning to ask you – they might have a set list of questions, but equally they might change their angle throughout the interview depending on your responses.

-However, there are some common questions you might be asked that it’s worth preparing an answer for – below are some suggestions of how to tackle these.
+However, there are some common questions you might be asked that it is worth preparing an answer for – below are some suggestions of how to tackle these.

 Be ready to turn any weaknesses into strengths and use examples to support your answer.
-You should never suggest that you have no weaknesses – having flaws is only human, but it’s how you present them that is important.
+You should never suggest that you have no weaknesses – having flaws is only human, but it is how you present them that is important.

-For example, you can find overcoming an issue difficult because you simply want it to be perfect, but you’ve found that creating to-do lists has really helped you stay on top of projects whilst completing them to your desired standard.
+For example, you can find overcoming an issue difficult because you simply want it to be perfect, but you have found that creating to-do lists has really helped you stay on top of projects whilst completing them to the highest standard.

 Responses to this question should never become personal as it will inevitably look negative on you as a candidate.
-Consider reasons such as you’re looking for a new challenge, want more responsibility, or feel that this company could offer you a better future.
+Consider reasons such as you are looking for a new challenge, want more responsibility, or feel that this company could offer you a better future.